 Workflow Manager (Classic) Administrator.
 However, once applied, these settings are consumed by ArcGIS Pro.

 Jobs can be taken offline so that you can complete tasks assigned to you when in the field or when off of the network.
-When you take a job offline, all the necessary configuration elements required for the job to work in the offline mode are taken offline as well.
+When you take a job offline, all the necessary configuration elements required for the job to work in the offline mode are also taken offline.

-Once the work in the offline mode has been completed, the jobs are brought back online, along with any new information associated with them.
+When work is completed in offline mode, the jobs need to be brought back online, along with any new information associated with them.